- What is resolution 1540 (2004) and what is its significance?

 ˆ Top ˆ

 In operative paragraph 7 of resolution 1540 (2004), the UN Security Council invites States to offer assistance “in response to specific requests” from other States.
 Currently, States notify the 1540 Committee by an official communication to the Chairman of the 1540 Committee of requests or offers, or by including them in the reports to the 1540 Committee.
 In addition, the 1540 Committee is cognizant of several relevant assistance programs of several States and international bodies.
-Prior to 2008, the 1540 Committee sought to serve as a “clearing house” for requests and offers by posting the offers on its website and distributing the requests for assistance directly to those bodies offering assistance, and eventually agreeing to post abstracts of requests on the website.
+The 1540 Committee also serves as a “clearing house” for requests and offers by posting the offers on its website and distributing the requests for assistance directly to those bodies offering assistance, and eventually agreeing to post abstracts of requests on the website.
 In its outreach activities, the 1540 Committee also encouraged States to make requests, as well as make their requests more specific, and it developed an assistance request template in this regard.

 With the adoption of resolution 1810 in 2008, the 1540 Committee is urged to engage “actively in matching offers and requests for assistance through such means as assistance templates, action plans or other information submitted to the 1540 Committee,” (operative paragraph 11c) and which it has been doing both formally and informally.
-Under its Ninth Programme of Work, the 1540 Committee Working Group on Assistance is reviewing potential procedures to make the processing, examining, and matching of requests and offers more efficient and effective.
+The 1540 Committee Working Group on Assistance continually reviews its procedures to make the processing, examining, and matching of requests and offers as efficient and effective as possible.

 ˆ Top ˆ